Uzbekistan is a country in Central Asia with a rich history, vibrant culture, and stunning landscapes. Officially the Republic of Uzbekistan.

-Interesting Facts about Uzbekistan:
+Interesting Facts & Things to Know about Uzbekistan

 The national flag was approved by the Extraordinary 8th Session of the Supreme Council of the Republic of Uzbekistan on November 18, 1991.
 The national flag of the Republic of Uzbekistan is a right-angled colored cloth of three horizontal stripes: blue, white and green.
 Blue is the symbol of the sky and water, which are the main source of life.
 Mainly blue was the color of the state flag of Temur.
 White is the traditional symbol of peace, moral and spiritual purity, and good luck, as Uzbek people say «Ok yul».
 Green is the color of nature and new life and good harvest.
 Two thin red stripes symbolize the power of life.
 There is a new moon, which symbolizes the newly independent Republic.
 There are twelve stars, which stand for spiritual sign.
 The stars also signify the historical traditions of the Uzbek people, as well as ancient solar calendar.
 A particular attention to twelve stars in the flag is explained yet by another suggestion, that in the states previously existed in the territory of modern Uzbekistan the scientific thought as «Astrology» had seen its rise.
 The stars in the Uzbek flag also point to the ancient roots of local culture, the aspirations of Uzbek people towards perfection and loyalty.